-Clifden was the stopping point for the day where we took a walk through the bogs and through history with a local guide who told us about the landing spot of the first trans-continental flight, as well as one of the first and largest radio receivers in history.
+Clifden was the stopping point for the day where we took a walk through the bogs and through history with a local guide who told us about the landing spot of the first transatlantic flight, as well as one of the first and largest radio receivers in history.
 It’s always nice having a local tell you about his home, isn’t it?

 Stay: Clifden is a good stopping point for the day since the drive up from Galway, especially with stops, can be pretty long.
 I stayed at the Quay House and it’s one of the quirkiest and funkiest places I’ve been.
-Each room has a theme, including the Napoleon room or mine, the blue room:
+Each room has a theme, including the Napoleon room or mine, the Blue room:

 Plus, they had oysters on the menu, for breakfast!
 You had me at oysters.

 Upon leaving Clifden, the Sky Road, which only takes about 20 minutes to drive, offers some gorgeous views.
 Or at least I’m sure they would normally be pretty gorgeous, but it was a misty and cloudy day for us.